 On the other hand, corporate eLearning allows companies to conduct these training sessions quickly and at a lower cost by investing once in the content, the software programs, and the platform; rather than organizing one-on-one training every time a new employee joins the company, or a new tool is purchased.

 Corporate eLearning allows you to gain insightful analytics on both an employee’s performance and on the content itself, such as:

 - measuring progress towards goals for each employee

 - figuring out which courses are the most popular/ difficult/ relevant

-Based on the above results, a company can then figure out engagement rate; what content staff have the most difficulty with; what kind of training they would like in the future; or how much time they need to allocate to each module for it to be completed fully.
+Based on the above results, a company can then figure out the engagement rate; what content staff has the most difficulty with; what kind of training they would like in the future; or how much time they need to allocate to each module for it to be completed fully.

-Setting up a learning management system (LMS) for the administration, documentation, tracking, reporting and delivery of eLearning, will allow a company to build a training library and save time and money in the future.
-This in turn will also ensure that employees are well prepared with the skills and knowledge necessary to carry out their daily tasks.
+Setting up a learning management system (LMS) for the administration, documentation, tracking, reporting, and delivery of eLearning will allow a company to build a training library and save time and money in the future.
+This will also ensure that employees are well-prepared with the skills and knowledge necessary to carry out their daily tasks.